 4. Be aware of socialization issues

 For some dogs, a houseful of unfamiliar people causes great anxiety.
-If your dog is fearful of guests, give him a quiet place to hang out till the ruckus has ended, ideally with a biscuit to gnaw at and some fun, engaging toys to keep him occupied.
+If your dog is fearful of guests, give him a quiet place to hang out until the ruckus has ended, ideally with a Kong or other toy to gnaw at and some fun, engaging toys to keep him occupied.

 If you’re worried about his coping skills, says Dr. Cheever, “speak to your veterinarian about mild anti-anxiety aids, like pheromone collars, mild natural tranquilizers or Thunder Shirts.”